solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 As we have already discussed above, text embeddings are a text representation technique used in natural language processing.
 Text embeddings are semantic numerical representations of text.
 Embeddings are used to represent data in a way that is easy for a machine to understand.
 There are many models for building text embeddings

-Building semantic search capability on your data using GenAI and Flexible Server involves the following steps:
+Building semantic search capability on custom data using GenAI and Azure Database for Flexible Server involves the following steps:

 - Identify the search scenarios.
 Identify the data fields that will be involved in search.
 - For every data field involved in search, create a corresponding vector field of type embedding.